We independently select featured hotels and may earn a commission if you book through the links below.

 - History enthusiasts and architecture admirers who are okay with a historic structure’s charming quirks (like slightly uneven floors)

-- Couples seeking a romantic, classic ambiance
+- Couples seeking a romantic, classic setting

 - Guests who want to be attached to the main lobby and resort amenities